Medical Imaging Data Resource Center (MIDRC)

 Hosted by the University of Chicago, MIDRC is a collaborative effort between RSNA, the American College of Radiology (ACR) and the American Association of Physicists in Medicine (AAPM).

-Radiology organizations around the world have responded to RSNA’s call to build a COVID-19 imaging data resource.
-The RSNA International COVID-19 Open Radiology Database (RICORD) will provide imaging data with annotations and supporting clinical information for use in education and research.
+RSNA’s contribution to MIDRC includes the RSNA International COVID-19 Open Radiology Database (RICORD), a substantial body of imaging data with annotations and supporting clinical information for use in education and research.

-RSNA has established key partnerships and assembled an international task force of scientists and radiologists to launch RICORD.
+RSNA is collecting and publishing data through MIDRC and has established key partnerships and assembled an international task force of scientists and radiologists to support this effort.

-RSNA has also developed data sharing agreements and tools to organize, de-identify and transfer data.
-The RICORD data collection pathway will enable radiology organizations to contribute data to RICORD safely and conveniently.
+We have developed data selection criteria, data sharing agreements and tools to help sites organize, de-identify and transfer data.
+The RSNA-MIDRC data collection pathway will enable radiology organizations to contribute data to MIDRC safely and conveniently.